 - Bicycles Available

-Strolling through the tropical gardens, just a couple of hundred yards from the beach, you'll find 5 suites and 5 villas, each with 1 or 2 bedrooms.
+Strolling through the tropical gardens, just a couple of hundred yards from the beach, you'll find a collection of suites and 1- or 2-bedroom villas.

 Villa Sky VIP is the largest.
 Having just one bedroom, it's ideal for honeymooners.
 The open design sees sunlight shaft down over two floors, traversing hand-carved columns as it does.
 There's a raised private dining area, a bar and a living room with a fireplace.
 Upstairs you'll find a kingsize bed, a Jacuzzi, and a deck area where you can gaze out to the distant ocean, beach, pool and gardens.

-The thatched Two-Bedroom Villas - Villa Moon and Villa Gardens - come with a small living room, a master bathroom with a dressing area, and double showers, as well as a second bathroom with a shower (no bath).
+The thatched Two-Bedroom Villas come with a small living room, a master bathroom with a dressing area, and double showers, as well as a second bathroom with a shower (no bath).
 Great for families, the bedrooms can be configured as doubles or twins, with one able to fit an additional single bed.
 As well as air-conditioning, they also have fans.

-The comfortable One-Bedroom Villas - Villa Sun and Villa Trees - have large bathrooms with showers (no bath), plus verandas where you can lazily swing in a hammock.
-The 5 Suites (which we're yet to see) also come with 1 bedroom.
+The comfortable One-Bedroom Villas have large bathrooms with showers (no bath), plus verandas where you can lazily swing in a hammock.
+The Suites, which we're yet to see, also come with 1 bedroom.
 These are smaller than the villas, but are a great option for couples on a budget.

 The villas are built using Brazilian wood and palm thatch and are decorated with fine white linen, romantically draped mosquito nets, local crafts and colourful rugs.
 The owners refer to it as "elegant simplicity".
-Each has air-conditioning, cordless phones, WiFi, a satellite TV, CD and DVD players and a safe for your valuables.
+Each has air-conditioning, WiFi and a safe for your valuables.

 - Mosquito net